vivienfanghuagood/jupyterServer/README.md

 python app.py
 ```

 Open `http://localhost:5000` in your browser and click **Start Jupyter Notebook**.
-The server starts a container in the background, waits for the Jupyter Lab token, and then redirects your browser to the running notebook.
+The server starts a container in the background, waits for the Jupyter Lab token, and automatically redirects your browser to the running notebook once it is ready.

-The tokenised URL is also stored in `jupyter_url.json` so that it can be retrieved by the web page.

 ## Customisation